jinyus/dart_beacon/packages/state_beacon_core/README.md

 -   [Beacon.readable](#beaconreadable): Immutable beacon that only emit values, ideal for readonly data.
 -   [Beacon.effect](#beaconcreateeffect): React to changes in beacon values.
 -   [Beacon.derived](#beaconderived): Derive values from other beacons, keeping them reactively in sync.
+-   [Beacon.derivedStream](#beaconderivedstream): Specialized derived beacon that subscribes to the stream returned from its callback and updates its value based on the emitted values.
 -   [Beacon.derivedFuture](#beaconderivedfuture): Derive values from asynchronous operations, managing state during computation.
 -   [Beacon.future](#beaconfuture): Initialize beacons from futures.
     -   [overrideWith](#futurebeaconoverridewith): Replace the callback.